HackGT/keystone/README.md

 If you mess up any installation, run `yarn fresh` to clean the project and reinstall dependencies.

+## Sending Authenticated Requests

+To send requests with the `Authorization: Bearer <token>` specification, you can use your keystone.sid cookie.
+Remove the beginning `s%3A` and the remaining portion is your token.

 ## List of Merged Branches

 - Branch [`admin-ui-login-improvements`](https://github.com/zenflow/keystone/tree/admin-ui-login-improvements) by zenflow ([Pull Request](https://github.com/keystonejs/keystone/pull/2657))